-The Marketing Committee comprises Rodger Powell as Chairman, Mark Skinner, Zoe Sparks and Phillip Hart.
+The Marketing Committee comprises Rodger Powell as Chairman, Mark Skinner, Zoe Sparks, Jennifer Swaine and Phillip Hart.
 The committee's purpose is to assist the Board and Management as they relate to the marketing direction of the company.
+The Marketing Committee was dissolved by the Board on 16 June 2021.